nxskok/stad29-notes/slides_d29.md

 `tidyverse` `select`, which I want to use, would have been the invisible one.

-- xxx Alternative: load `conflicted` package.
+- Alternative: load `conflicted` package.
 Any time you load two packages containing functions with same name, you get error and have to choose between them.

-## Example 1: seed yields and weights xxx
+## Example 1: seed yields and weights
 \small

 ```r